EverythingsComputer/ShunyaNet-Sentinel/README.md

 ------------------------------------------------------------------------

-# Known Issues
+# Tips, Tricks, and Known Issues

--   Poor configuration choices can overload your LLM or hardware
--   Some RSS feeds may time out and or pull very slowly (i'm noticing this with fema.gov and NRc.gov. hmm...).
-If certain URLs slow down your pull, remove them from the list.
-I will try to improve handling of this in a future update.
+Issues/Warnings:
 -   Sentinel spontaneously quits on Windows 11 after a few hours.
 No idea why.
 No errors thrown.
-Doesn’t have this problem on Mac or Linux.
-If you must use Windows: Until I fix this, I recommend you set up a virtual box with Linux/ubuntu (or suggest a better solution, if you have one!).
+Doesn’t have this problem on Mac or Linux - and maybe your system will be different!
+If you encounter this issue and must use Windows, then I recommend you set up a virtual box with Linux/ubuntu (or suggest a better solution, if you have one!).
 Note, this program will run fine on a raspberry pi!
+-   Poor configuration choices can overload your LLM or hardware.
+Make sure your LLM can reliably process and reply faster than your RSS pull interval.
+-   LMStudio recently implemented the ability ("parallel") for an LLM to accept and process more than one prompt at once.
+Turn this off until you have tested it with this app, or else you can get stuck with time-out errors and a backlog of ever-continuous prompt processing.
--   Error message thrown when closed on MacOS, maybe also Linux.
+-   An error message is sometimes thrown when the app is closed on MacOS, maybe also Linux.
 It doesn’t seem to affect how the program operates or its stability, though.
 I fixed this once, but it came back.
 I will fix it again …at some point.

+Suggestions:
+-   The first fetch / send is sort-of a stress test: it pulls the maximum feed volume for your settings and thus is likely to contain stale information.
+However, this is a good way to test whether everything is working, to understand your longest prompt processing time, and to get a sample of how your prompt, rss list, and topic list will perform.
 -   Some "thinking" models produce malformed replies or get stuck in loops.
 I recommend turning thinking off first.
+Thinking set to "low" works fine for GPT OSS.
+-   There are all sorts of tricks to broadcast feeds that don’t have RSS by default (e.g., look into RSSBridge).
+Also, some social sites can be converted into RSS feeds automatically (e.g., adding .rss to a reddit URL, or /RSS to a bluesky profile URL.)
+-   Some sites, reddit specifically, will rate-limit your RSS pulls.
+To minimize this issue, I strongly recommend you *randomize the order of your RSS url list* so that you do not hit the same site too fast.

 ------------------------------------------------------------------------